-On a hot summer's day it is like liquid gold!
-Day and night, cold, clear drinking water gushes out of Rome's street fountains to the delight and relief of thirsty passers-by.
+Day and night, cold, clear drinking water gushes out of Rome's many street fountains, to the delight and relief of thirsty passers-by.
 On a hot summer's day in the capital there is nothing more refreshing!

 The street fountains of Rome are known locally as nasoni (big noses), as the curved metal pipe through which the water flows out is thought to resemble a big nose.